-The foundational planning principle of new urbanism, reflected in the concept of the urban transect, is that urban development "naturally" proceeds from more to less dense-from urban, to suburban, to rural.
-After decades of zoning, however, the urban transect often is more reflective of new urbanists' preferences and aspirations for urban development than the actual facts on the ground in most American communities.
+77 Thomas Bier, Moving Up, Filtering Down: Metropolitan Housing Dynamics and Public Policy, Discussion Paper: Brookings Institution Center on Urban and Metropolitan Policy, September 2001, urban, to suburban, to rural.78 After decades of zoning, however, the urban transect often is more reflective of new urbanists' preferences and aspirations for urban development than the actual facts on the ground in most American communities.
 In many places, urban development no longer proceeds neatly along the "transect" new urbanists would like to impose through regulation.
-On the contrary, the density gradients of some metropolitan areas (for example, Los Angeles) are either flat or proceed from less dense, to more dense, to less dense again.
-While new urbanists would like to reverse this trend, they have not satisfactorily addressed how to confront communities with development patterns that fail to approximate the urban transect.
-In fact, transect zoning has been imposed in locales where development patterns are entirely
+On the contrary, the density gradients79 of some metropolitan areas (for example, Los Angeles) are either flat or proceed from less dense, to more dense, to less dense again.80 While new urbanists would like to reverse this trend, they have not satisfactorily addressed how to confront communities with development patterns that fail to approximate the urban transect.
+In fact, transect zoning has been imposed in locales where development patterns are entirely divorced from the urban transect's predictions (for example, Arlington, Virginia).81 And not surprisingly, in these places, the "transect" is defined to fit existing development patterns rather than the ideal progression new urbanists prefer.82 In fact, transect zoning has been imposed in